 Clearing unexploded ordnance

-HALO established a registered office in Aden in 2019.
-We are working closely with YEMAC, the national mine action organisation, to clear landmines and other explosives on a large scale so families can return home.
-As a first step, we provided training and mentoring to YEMAC staff and surveyed land and communities to fully understand the extent of the challenge.
-HALO established a registered office in Aden in 2019 and in Ta'iz City in 2022.
+HALO established operations in Aden in 2019 and in Taiz City in 2022.
+We work closely with YEMAC, the national mine action organisation, to clear landmines and other explosives on a large scale so families can return home.
+We also provide training and mentoring to YEMAC staff and conduct survey on land and communities to fully understand the extent of contamination.